April 2

 Furthermore, a commercial-grade edge sealer will keep its vacuum strength over time, while a consumer grade one will lose its pull over time.

-This is because the mostly plastic pump, which over time will stretch out of shape.
+This is because the mostly plastic pump in a cheaper sealer will stretch out of shape.
 Eventually, it won't work at all (and is why it's a throwaway product rather than a repairable one).

 Ease of Use

 In this category, all edge sealers can be problematic: that is, it can be tricky to get the hang of using them.
-They often require a fair amount of pressure on both sides of the sealer in order to "lock" and seal properly.
+They often require pressure on both sides of the lid in order to lock it and seal properly.

-This can be true even for sealers that boast of having "automatic" or "one-touch" sealing.The sealer may sense when there's a bag in the channel and start to pump air out of it, which is great, but you still have to make sure the lid is locked down tightly.
+This can be true for sealers that boast of having "automatic" or "one-touch" sealing.The sealer may sense when there's a bag in the channel and start to pump air out of it, which is great, but you still have to make sure the lid is locked down.

 If you read reviews, you will find this to be a common complaint for many edge sealers: they're hard to use, and can take quite a bit of practice to get the hang of.

-Some sealers are easier to use than others.
-And it can be just plain hard to tell if this will be the case before you buy.
+Some sealers are easier to use than others, and it can be hard to tell if this is the case before you buy.
 One edge sealer we know is easy to use is the Avid Armor AVS7900, which has an easy handle lock feature that ensures the lid is closed tightly with one simple motion.

 Features and Settings